 – Could confidence or study habits be the real issue, masked as “not doing well”?

 Beyond that, consider how a tutor would fit into your child’s overall schedule and energy levels.
-If they’re already over-committed, the added pressure may outweigh benefits.
+If they’re already over-committed, added pressure may outweigh benefits.

 Set Clear Objectives and Timeframes

 Whatever the aim—whether improving numeracy, boosting confidence, or teaching study strategies—it should come with clear benchmarks.
-For instance, “By the end of the term, my child will complete two practice papers without calculator anxiety.”
+For instance: “By the end of the term, my child will complete two practice papers without calculator anxiety.”
 These specifics help measure progress and decide when to adjust or pause tuition.

 Vet the Tutor or Programme Carefully